Community Calendar

 The Childhood Leukemia Foundation

-The Childhood Leukemia Foundation is a national nonprofit organization devoted to making a difference in lives of children battling cancer.
+The Childhood Leukemia Foundation is a national nonprofit organization devoted to making a difference in the lives of children battling cancer.
 Since their inception in 1992, their mission has remained resolute to create innovative free programs to support the emotional needs of pediatric cancer patients and their families too.
-Located in Brick, CLF’s welcomes groups and individuals seeking volunteer opportunities.
-Visit clf4kids.org or call 732-920-8860 for more infomation.
+Located in Brick, CLF welcomes groups and individuals seeking volunteer opportunities.
+Visit clf4kids.org or call 732-920-8860 for more information.

 The Hope Center at the House of Hope of Oceans County, Inc. is a non-profit 501(c)3 organization that provides help and hope for those who are in need.
-Their mission is to provide resources, referrals, food and targeted financial assistance to clients as they work to overcome life crisis.
-Clients come to them with a variety of needs, including shelter for the homeless or to help with other urgent needs, which are paid through their Human Needs Fund.
+Their mission is to provide resources, referrals, food, and targeted financial assistance to clients as they work to overcome life crises.
+Clients come to them with a variety of needs, including shelter for the homeless or help with other urgent needs, which are paid through their Human Needs Fund.

 You hoped it wouldn’t happen but it has.
 You’ve lost your job.
 You’ve got a family to support.
 Your skills may be out of date.
 What do you do now?
 You need the personal support and services of a unique organization.
 Professional Services Group is ready to help.
 They can help you with everything from resume writing to interviewing and everything else you need to showcase your valuable skills.
 If the unthinkable has happened, don’t hesitate.
 PSG is a no-cost New Jersey Department of Labor supported volunteer organization for professionals in transition.
 More Info

 The County Connection, located near JC Penney’s at the Ocean County Mall, is a service of the Ocean County Board of Chosen Freeholders.
-County residents can learn about programs, services and activities available to them in Ocean County.
-The County Connection is open regular mall hours, including evenings, weekends and holidays.
-For more information, call (732)288-7777 or visit the County Connection web site at co.ocean.nj.us.
+County residents can learn about programs, services, and activities available to them in Ocean County.
+The County Connection is open during regular mall hours, including evenings, weekends, and holidays.
+For more information, call (732)288-7777 or visit the County Connection website at co.ocean.nj.us.

 Ocean County Hunger Relief is collecting children's clothes, coats, & shoes (sizes infant to teen), book bags, and lunch boxes for needy children in Ocean County.
 There is a desperate need because the organization almost never has these items.
 Especially needed are baby items such as diapers, wipes, shampoo, baby wash, etc. The children receiving the donations are either very poor or homeless.
 Donations may be dropped off at the Hunger Relief office on North Main Street in Toms River or by calling (732) 505-HELP or by visiting ochungerrelief.org.